metalx1000/Chrome-Extension-Template/README.md

-# Chrome-Extension-Template
+# Callback-Staffing-Improver
-Template for  creating Chrome Extensions
+Just a fun script